-Salisbury High School has developed and sustained an innovative Care system which makes a positive difference to student motivation, learning and wellbeing.
-Our Care system underpins and supports our school aim, our school values, fundamental processes and structures designed to help students maximise their personal, social, academic and vocational development.
+Salisbury High School has an innovative Care system which makes a positive difference to student motivation, learning and wellbeing.
+Our Care system underpins and supports our school aim, values, fundamental processes and structures designed to help students maximise their personal, social, academic and vocational development.
 We attribute our significantly high staff/student retention, student achievements and resilience to the ongoing positive, purposeful relationships that our care system (regarded as best practice both locally and nationally) promotes and delivers.

-Care Groups are composed of approximately fifteen to twenty four students who remain with the same Care teacher for their three years of middle schooling.
-The Care teacher becomes the first port of call for families and the advocate for individual students to ensure that they are provided with a successful pathway.
-In Years 11 and 12, students will be allocated to Care groups according to their selected pathway.
+Care Groups are composed of approximately twenty five students who remain with the same Care teacher for their three years of middle schooling.
+The Care teacher is the first point of contact for families and the advocate for individual students to ensure that they have access to a successful pathway.
+In Years 11 and 12, students are allocated to a senior Care group.

 - Care teachers - phone calls, home visits or parents visiting the school.

 - Mid Term Snapshots

 - Parent/Teacher/Student Conferences which are advertised in the newsletter and on the school calendar.

 - School Diary